SpaceVim/SpaceVim/docs/index.md

 More posts are available on the [blog](blog/) of SpaceVim.

 ## FAQ

-- What is the project's status?

-  The current stable version is v2.0.0, See the [milestones page](https://github.com/SpaceVim/SpaceVim/milestones) for development progress and the [Roadmap](roadmap/) for high-level plans.

 - Is SpaceVim trying to turn Vim/Neovim into an IDE?